Asymptotic stability equals exponential stability -- while you twist your eyes: Input-to-State Stability

 or in short: $\dot{x}=Ax+R(d)$.
 As $R\notin \mathrm{Homeo}^+(\mathbb{R}^2;\mathbb{R}^2)$, there is no continuous path from $\mathrm{id}_{\mathbb{R}^2}$ to $R$ (or to $R^{-1}$ for that matter), through coordinate transformations.
 However, if we pick $x\mapsto S(x):=\tfrac{1}{2}\|x\|_2^2$ as our storage function then we again find that the system~\eqref{equ:system:ex:2} satisfies $\langle\partial_x S(x), Ax+R(d)\rangle\leq \tfrac{1}{2}(\|d\|_2^2-\|x\|_2^2)$ and thus, \eqref{equ:system:ex:2} satisfies the canonical $L_2$ gain bound~\eqref{equ:canonical:L2}. \exampleEnd \end{upshape} \end{example}

 The way to interpret the upcoming proposition is as follows.
 Given a solution under~\eqref{equ:system}, assumed to be ISS.
 This solution is understood as fixed data and now someone gradually applies a change of coordinates to both $x$ and $d$.
 It turns out that by doing so, one can always transform this solution data into data satisfying~\eqref{equ:canonical:L2}, thus, into a system \textit{like} $\dot{x}=-x+d$.
+Indeed, it follows directly that ISS is preserved throughout, \textit{e.g.}, see~\cite{ref:kellett2015input} for more on ISS and coordinate transformations.
+However, comparing again to Section~\ref{sec:main}, we cannot readily say more beyond \textit{paths of coordinate transformations}, \textit{e.g.}, first one should topologize $\mathscr{D}$ to study continuity of $d(\cdot)\mapsto \varphi^t(x_0,d(\cdot))$.
+In this work we refrain from completing this study as it does not add to the central message while it requires significant technical machinery, however, without doing so we cannot formally discuss homotopies of \textit{solutions}\footnote{This is also why ``\textit{and ISS equals finite energy}'' is not part of our title \textit{cf}.~\cite{ref:grune1999asymptotic}.}.

 \begin{proposition}[Homotopy from ISS into a canonical $L_2$ gain] Let $n\neq 5$ and suppose that the system~\eqref{equ:system} is ISS, then we can always find a continuous path of coordinate transformations of both $x$ and $d$, transforming the solutions to \eqref{equ:system} into solutions of a system satisfying the canonical bound~\eqref{equ:canonical:L2}. \end{proposition} \begin{proof}